The Nevada crime of breaching / disturbing the peace occurs when someone willfully disturbs a person, family, or neighborhood by engaging in:

 5. Can the record be sealed?

 People convicted of violating NRS 203.010 can petition the court for a record seal one (1) year after the case ends.
 Note that the record seal process takes a few weeks to go through.3

 If the defendant gets the “disturbing the peace” charge dismissed, then there is no waiting period to get a record seal: The defendant can begin the process right away.4

 Violating NRS 203.010 is not a deportable offense.
 However, immigration law is constantly changing; therefore, any immigrant charged with a crime is advised to seek legal counsel right away to help ensure he/she may stay in the country.

 7.1.
 Disorderly Conduct

-Disorderly conduct in Nevada is essentially the same offense as NRS 203.010.
-The only difference is that disorderly conduct is a county crime whereas breach of the peace is a state crime.
+Disorderly conduct is essentially the same offense as NRS 203.010.
+The only difference is that disorderly conduct is a county crime whereas a breach of peace is a state crime.
 They carry the same penalties.5

 7.3.
 Inciting a Breach of Peace